Dentist - Tampa, FL

-Myofascial pain, the most common form of TMD, which is discomfort or pain in the muscles that control jaw functions and the neck and shoulder muscles.
+- Myofascial Pain – The most common form of TMD, characterized by discomfort or pain in the muscles that control jaw movement, as well as in the neck and shoulders.

-Internal derangement of the joint meaning a dislocated or displaced disc or injury to the condyle (the rounded part at the end of the jaw bone).
+- Internal Derangement of the Joint – This refers to issues such as a displaced disc or injury to the condyle (the rounded part at the end of the jaw bone).

 To help diagnose a TMJ disorder, you want to look for the following symptoms that are generally related to TMD.